alexismen22a/load-payment-tracker/README.md

 trucker file you need to have a Date , Load number , Amount in your excel files.

+!
+EDIT THE LABEL NAMES FROM THE load.py to mach your colum name !

 Copyright all rights reserve for contributors.

 Any use of this software in comercial use without autorization is prohibited and will required writing autorization from owners.